-Second – Flight Attendants are subject to adjustment in a vacation month.
+Second – Flight Attendants are not subject to adjustment in a vacation month.

 Note: Effective with the February bid month, Flight Attendants with a planned Vacation Pay Out or Vacation Fly Through will now be included in the month end adjustment process.
 Following the implementation of CMS, there was an automation issue that was preventing Lineholder Flight Attendants with an end of month conflict, in addition to a Vacation Fly Through or Vacation Pay Out prior to the bid, from being included in the adjustment process.
 Since then, a manual workaround process was being done to ensure these month end conflicts were being handled properly.
 With this new update, automation will include any lines with planned Vacation Flythrough or Vacation Pay Out in the regular adjustment process.